a-hakim/senangwebs-story/README.md

 - **Scenes not switching:** Check that scene numbering follows the pattern `data-sws-scene-1`, `data-sws-scene-2`, etc.
 - **Dialogs not appearing:** Verify dialog elements have the correct `data-sws-dialog-[n]` attributes and contain a `<p>` tag.
 - **Characters not highlighting:** Ensure `data-sws-subject-id` matches the `data-sws-subject` value in dialogs.
+- **Dialog speed not working:** Check that `data-sws-dialog-speed` contains a valid positive number, or `dialogSpeed` in JSON config is a number.
+- **Next button skipping dialogs:** This behavior has been improved - clicking Next now completes the current dialog instead of skipping when typing is in progress.
 - **Console errors:** Check browser developer tools for specific error messages and missing elements.

 ## License